IBM/private-data-collections-on-fabric/README.md

   - On the smart contracts tab, find the smart contract from the list installed on your peers and click <b>Instantiate</b> from the overflow menu on the right side of the row.
   - On the side panel that opens, select the channel, `mychannel` to instantiate the smart contract on.
 Click <b>Next</b>.
   - Select the organization members to be included in the policy, `manufacturermsp`, `w1msp`, `w2msp`, `pharmacymsp, patientmsp`.
 Click <b>Next</b>.
+  - Select the peer to approve proposals for instantiating the smart contract.
+Select <b>Manufacturer Peer</b> from the drop down.
+  - Setup private data collection.
+Click on <b>Add file</b> and find your private data `.json` file <b>.
+To learn more about private data collection go to the following site [ibp-console-smart-contracts-private-data](https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts-private-data).private-data-collection.cds</b>.
+It is the file called `collections_config.json` in the `private-data-collections-on-fabric/private-data-collections-on-fabric/server` directory.
   - Give <b>Function name</b> of `Init` and leave <b>Arguments</b> blank.
   - Click <b>Instantiate</b>.